 On the Potomac River’s Northern Neck, this park offers many opportunities for family fun.
-It’s listed on the National Register of Historic Places and has an Olympic-sized swimming pool and an adjacent bathhouse, meeting area, snack bar, camp store and power-boat ramp.
+It’s listed on the National Register of Historic Places and has a meeting area, snack bar, camp store and power-boat ramp.
 You’ll also find a visitor center, campgrounds, camping cabins, cabins, a playground, a fishing pier, boat rentals and 6 miles of trails.
 Fossil collectors enjoy hunting for ancient shark teeth along the Potomac.
 Few people realize that Virginia is one of the leading states for fossil hunting.

 Location: 145 Cliff Road, Montross, VA 22520 (~40 miles/50 min. from Fredericksburg)

 Hours: Dawn to Dusk.
 Park office/Visitor center are open 10 a.m. to 4 p.m.
 Mon – Fri

 Cost: $7/car, $10 on weekends Apr.-Oct.
 Homeschoolers receive free entrance with ID or NOI.

 Memorial Day, 4th of July, and Labor Day are the holidays charged weekend rates.

 Parking fees are waived on Jan.
 1 and on National Public Lands Day and any other day specified by the Director.
 Parking fees for Veterans are waived on Nov.
 11.